 scrubbed to remove debris, ultra sonic cleaning to remove smaller particles and then vacuum sterilised where they are packed in pouches for single use.

 Some of the instruments/tools are single use – disposable (files and blades) :Waste disposal sharps are initially placed in yellow bins and clinical waste is bagged for removal by specialist contractors for incineration.
-Paper waste and confidential material is professional shredded by contractors.
+Paper waste and confidential material is professionally shredded by contractors.

 *The type of flooring